 According to the diffusion of responsibility principle: you probably would.

 We all display a lack of empathy from time to time, some people more than others., but when we fail to offer others our empathy and genuine care, we don’t just fail them, but fail ourselves.

 Empathy is a component of emotional intelligence that can’t be understated.
-We need empathy to connect to others.
+We need empathy to connect with others.
 The ability to mentally and emotionally put yourself in the shoes of another person helps others feel heard, validated, and respected.

 A lack of empathy conveys apathy, disinterest, and condescension.
-It does not facilitate productive communication, and can be detrimental, even toxic, to our personal relationships.
+It does not facilitate productive communication and can be detrimental, even toxic, to our personal relationships.

 4 Ways to Be More Empathetic In Your Life

-1. Engage in Active Listening
+1. Engage in active listening